SrinidhiSrini/srinidhisrini.github.io/_posts/2025-06-08-introduction.md

 layout: post
 ---

 Welcome to my blog!
-Here, I will be posting anything.
-I don't really have any set purpose for this goal, or anything in particular that I want to focus on, so there will be a mix of everything.
+Here, I will be posting about anything I find interesting, my projects, and other writings.
+I hope you enjoy reading what's posted and learn something new.